arcadeangel/coinop4charity/journal.md

 STEM Build Lab is live on the homepage now.

+I worked in liscensing for a while representing artists rights for the likes of titles like NBA 2K and popular film soundtracks.
+I have been on the opposite end of demanding ridiculous sums of money for a game liscense and that is part of the inspiration for this going postal, liscensing to creative lunacy redemption arc.

 Not inside MAKE.
 MAKE is still Scratch, MakeCode, Pixel Pad, Shiprekt, submit a title.
 That tab is software.
 Sticks and coin doors do not belong next to “how do I move a sprite.”
 So the locker sits where the hardware already lives — above FLEET AVAILABLE and ACTIVE PLACEMENTS — closed by default, same glow button as the rest of the terminal.
 Kiosk cabinets hide it.
 A kid on a club machine still just plays.

 MAKE gets one card: BUILD LAB → OPEN PARTS LIST.
 That card jumps down the page and opens the locker.
 Two jobs, one site.